-His directorships include Todd Corporation, Standards NZ and PowerNet Limited, as well as being Chair of GNS Science.
+His directorships include Todd Corporation, Standards NZ and PowerNet Limited, as well as being the Chair of both GNS Science and the Energy Efficiency and Conservation Authority (EECA).

-Tom is an Accredited Member of the Institute of Directors.
+Tom is an Accredited Fellow of the Institute of Directors.

 Darren Ludlow